reidhansell/SimpleBB/README.md

 ### To do lists; in order of importance

 Main list:
--Aesthetics and navigation [see below for a relevant list]
--Edit all things that can be created (if and only if necessary)
+-Edit all things that can be created
--Optimization [see below for a relevant list]
--Stricter input rules for signup
+-Stricter rules for signup
--User input security
 -Back end security
 -Add diet tracking
 -Add social profiles

-Optimization list:
 -Fix Redux actions or remove it entirely.
 Keep in mind it will be useful when diet tracking and social profiles are added.
 -General fixes.
 Fix repeated, inconsistent, and unnecessary code.

-Aesthetics and navigation list:
--Implement color pallette
--General design improvements